Computer Science (CSC)

 Applied Artificial Intelligence presents the concepts of intelligence, both human and machine, and the nature of information, its origin, description, and transmission.
 This course will offer a practical approach to incorporating artificial intelligence into useful applications.
 It includes such topics as: face recognition, speech recognition, and robotic construction.
 The nature of human intelligence and the limits of machine intelligence will be treated from a scientific, philosophical, and computational perspective.

 CSC 5025.
-Data Security and Information Assurance.
+Cybersecurity.
 (3 Credits)

 This course is a survey and overview of methods available to safeguard the information technology used in an enterprise today.
 IT systems are increasingly under attack and therefore knowledge of attacks, protection, and counter-measures is important to the IT practitioner.
 The IT practitioner must comprehend and manage assurance and security measures within the enterprise.
 Topics include: operational issues, policies and procedures, attacks and related defense measures, risk analysis, backup and recovery, and the security of information.